angelopoerio/misc/README.md

 #common_ds
 Common data structures and algorithms

+# useless_linux
+a tiny linux system for learning purpose

 # psyscall
 This bash script let you know the current syscall the given process is executing.
 Example usage: sudo ./psyscall $(pidof firefox)